usmanbvp/Employees-Burnout-Analysis-and-Prediction/README.md

 ## 📝 Description

-- This project aims to develop a predictive model using machine learning techniques to predict burn rate of a Employee based on various factors.
+- This project aims to develop a predictive model using machine learning techniques to predict burnout rate of a Employee based on various factors.
 - By understanding the factors contributing to burnout and developing prediction models, we aim to identify at-risk employees and provide targeted support.
 <p align="center">
   <a href="https://employeesburnoutprediction.pythonanywhere.com/", style="color:#FF5733;">